DeutscheBahnAG/components/packages/react/src/logo/README.md

 ## Alt text

-By default “Deutsche Bahn” is used as a text alternative for screen readers by the Logo component.
+By default “DB” is used as a text alternative for screen readers by the Logo component.

 ```jsx
 <Logo />